jonrh/rotten-tube/website/readme.md

 4. In retrospect we realised that using React for such a simple web app was a total overkill.
 Manual DOM manipulation with jQuery would probably have been more suitable given the UI was not the focus of the assignment.

+5. The GraphQL version of the site is not fully using GrapqhQL.
+For example when we submit a channel review we still use the REST API.
+This is because we didn't have time to implement a mutation scheme in GraphQL.

 ## How to run
 Please note that this native web app depends on the REST API, it expects it to